BioDepot/BioDepot-workflow-builder/README.md

     biodepot/bwb
 ```

-For Windows there is the additonal step of sharing a Windows folder with the VirtualBox or HyperV VM that is running Docker.
+For Windows there is the additional step of sharing a Windows folder with the VirtualBox or HyperV VM that is running Docker.
 Otherwise, the container will map an empty directory to the Docker container.
 For Windows 10 Pro instructions are [here](https://docs.docker.com/docker-for-windows/#shared-drives).
 For other Windows versions instructions are [here](https://medium.com/@Charles_Stover/fixing-volumes-in-docker-toolbox-4ad5ace0e572).

 For example, if a the C://Users/myName folder is share with the name homefolder then
 ```